jdelic/saltshaker-laptop/README.rst

   - 16GB SWAP vg0-swap ---
   - 256GB EXT4 vg0-home /home

-After booting into the minimal system under Bookworm, your wifi will have been configured in ``/etc/network/interfaces``.
+After booting into the minimal system under Trixie, your wifi may have been configured in ``/etc/network/interfaces``.
 Gnome will later use NetworkManager, which will not manage network adapters listed in ``/etc/network/interfaces``.

-So after the first run of ``salt-call``, you'll have to remove the static configuration by manually editing it.
+Especially with Wifi-7 devices you still need to manually bring them up, as the installer fails at it (at least on my Gigabyte x870e).
+So that's where it's useful to have a full installation ISO and use nmcli to connect to wifi after booting into the base system.

 .. code-block:: shell